Designing-Hope/designing-hope.github.io/content/chapter-01.md

 Hope is a word that creeps its way casually into my daily conversations.
 I hope it won’t rain today, just as I hope the coffee pot isn’t empty.
 It’s a word we’ve given a new, social meaning.
 It’s an expectation that can have even the most mundane requests.
 However, my favorite definition of the word is often listed right below our casual definition in the dictionary.
 This definition is powerful in describing a feeling of trust, a confident expectation.

-Webster himself wrestled with its definitions in his 1828 Dictionary.
+Webster himself wrestled with its definitions in his *1828 Dictionary*.

 >
 **Hope:** A desire of some good, accompanied with at least a slight expectation of obtaining it, or a belief that it is obtainable. hope differs from wish and desire in this, that it implies some expectation of obtaining the good desired, or the possibility of possessing it.
 Hope therefore always gives pleasure or joy; whereas wish and desire may produce or be accompanied with pain and anxiety.